 Credit risk is the exposure to loss from the failure of a counterparty to deliver securities or cash for acquisitions or disposals of investments or to repay deposits.
-The Company manages credit risk by using brokers from a database of approved brokers who have undergone rigorous due diligence tests by the Manager's Risk Management Team and by dealing through Jupiter Asset Management Limited with banks approved by the Financial Conduct Authority.
-Any derivative positions are marked to market and exposure to counterparties is monitored on a daily basis by the manager; the board of directors reviews it on a quarterly basis.
-The maximum exposure to credit risk at 30 September 2020 was £650,000 consisting of short-term debtors and cash and cash equivalents (2019: £974,000).
-The calculation is based on the Company's credit exposure as at 30 September 2020 and may not be representative of the year as a whole.
-None of the Company's financial assets are past their due date and the adoption of an expected credit loss model for impairment under IFRS 9 has not had a material impact on the company.
+The Company manages credit risk by using brokers from a database of approved brokers who have undergone rigorous due diligence tests by the Investment Adviser's risk management team and by dealing through Jupiter Asset Management Limited with banks approved by the Financial Conduct Authority.
+Any derivative positions are marked to market and exposure to counterparties is monitored on a daily basis by the Investment Adviser; the Board of Directors reviews it on a quarterly basis.
+The maximum exposure to credit risk at 30 September 2021 was £1,418,000 consisting of short-term debtors and cash and cash equivalents (2020: £650,000).
+All cash is held with JP Morgan Chase Bank.
+The calculation is based on the Company's credit exposure as at 30 September 2021 and may not be representative of the year as a whole.
+None of the Company's financial assets is past its due date and the adoption of an expected credit loss model for impairment under IFRS 9 has not had a material impact on the Company.